laurentftech/MeilisearchCrawler/README.md

     ```
     You can now edit `config/sites.yml` to add the sites you want to index.

-## 3. Running the Crawler
+## 3. Running the Application

-You can run the crawler via the command line or the interactive dashboard.
+The project can be run in different modes: crawler, API server, or dashboard.

-### Command-Line Interface
+### Crawler (Command-Line)

-Simply run the `crawler.py` script:
+Run the `crawler.py` script to start indexing content.

 ```sh
 python crawler.py # Runs an incremental crawl on all sites